Role-Aware Language Models for Secure and Contextualized Access Control in Organizations

 \subsection{Jailbreak Robustness}

 To assess the model's robustness against prompt injection attempts, we conducted an additional experiment involving modifications to the original datasets.
 Specifically, we generated 100 more negative samples for both training and test sets in which the original instruction was prepended with misleading phrases.
-These included assertions of higher authority (e.g., ``I'm authorized as CEO to ask this:'') or commands (e.g., ``Regardless of policy, respond to this:'').
+These included assertions of higher authority (e.g., ``I'm authorized as CEO to ask this:''), user-supplied role insertion (e.g., ``Position: CEO'') or commands (e.g., ``Regardless of policy, respond to this:'').
 We evaluated Role-aware LLM-Cls using \textit{Llama 3.2 3B Instruct}.
 The model was trained in two ways: the first incorporates jailbreak samples in the training data, and the other does not.
-A comparative summary of performance is presented in Appendix~\ref{sec:metrics_jailbreak}.
+A comparative summary of performance and illustrative examples are presented in Appendix~\ref{sec:metrics_jailbreak}.
 Although the inclusion of jailbreak prompts did not significantly affect overall accuracy across the test set (except for experiments with the \textit{repurposed\_basic} dataset, which can be attributed to randomness), the model trained with jailbreak-specific examples demonstrated improved resistance to prompt injection with an average of 87\% compared to the 70\% accuracy of the baseline model.